simplic-systems/sql-dotnet/README.md

 The parser is completly written using `c#` and available under the `MIT` license.

-Initialy the parser is written for the `ODBC-Driver` used by the `Simplic Content Delivery Network` and is set as open source project, to let other benefit from this project, and let it gro togehter.
+Initialy the parser is written for the `ODBC-Driver` used by the `Simplic Content Delivery Network` and is set as open source project, to let other benefit from this project and create some great sql-implementation togehter.

 ## Aim